 - Operation System: Android Nougat

 - Battery: 3,500 mAh removable battery

 Galaxy S8 Release Date

-Recently, after the launch of the Galaxy Note 7, Samsung has been heavily criticized due to the dodgy production fault of the coveted device.
-A small number of users have complained that the battery of the Galaxy Note 7 has violently exploded while charging the phablet.
-This has given birth of massive controversies, and the Korean company is expecting to suffer tremendous losses as the consequences.
+But after the launch of the Galaxy Note 7, Samsung has been heavily criticised due to the dodgy production fault of the coveted device.
+Many users have complained that the battery of the Galaxy Note 7 has violently exploded while charging the phablet.
+This has given birth of massive controversies, and the Korean company has suffered tremendous losses as the consequences (almost $5.3bn ).

 Here a list of release dates for the Galaxy S series based on which we are going to conclude a Samsung Galaxy S8 release date.

 Samsung Galaxy S Series Release Dates